Skip to main content

 Schilling’s group spent $18 million on anti-trans ads nationally, of more than $200 million conservative groups spent messaging on this issue.
 He said Texans were particularly primed to act on this messaging — “warmed up,” as he put it — because the state Legislature has led the way on restricting trans student athletes and access to gender-affirming care.

 Democrats have struggled to develop a unified stance on trans issues, leaving them flat footed in the face of this barrage of messaging from Republicans.
-This inter-party conflict was on full display in Texas, where Allred’s response ad drew support from moderates and condemnation from progressives.
+This intra-party conflict was on full display in Texas, where Allred’s response ad drew support from moderates and condemnation from progressives.

 After the routing from Republicans, Gilberto Hinojosa, the chair of Texas’ Democratic Party, told KUT that “there are going to be long term political consequences” to making trans issues more central.
 Other party leaders vehemently disagreed, with one saying Hinojosa was “dead wrong.”
 If the party was going “to tack further right and throw trans kids under the bus in the process,” party messaging chair Kolby Duhon said on X they would resign at the next meeting.
+On Friday, Hinojosa stepped down after 12 years leading the state party.

 Hinojosa later apologized, saying he was “committed to fighting against the very rhetoric that has caused trans people across this country to grapple with the fear of simply existing because of the hate spewed by Donald Trump and TX Republicans.”